 22nd July 2022

 In ASSIA v BT EWHC 1707 (Ch), Falk J gave the first English judgment interpreting a patent laundering clause.
-Gideon Shirazi (with Nicholas Saunders QC of Brick Court) acted for the successful party, BT.
+Gideon Shirazi (with Nicholas Saunders KC of Brick Court) acted for the successful party, BT.

 Patent laundering clauses are clauses a type of clause commonly found in patent licences, especially those licensing use in the United States.
 They originate in a series of judgments against Intel by the US Federal Circuit dealing with microchip patent licences, and are designed to prevent a licensee from applying the doctrine of exhaustion of rights to carry out otherwise patent-protected activities on behalf of other entities.